Shore-based Skipper or Engineer

 After the flotillas have left port on Monday, you will travel back up to Corfu.

-• Repairing engine spare parts • Maintaining yachts for sale • Yacht deliveries
+• Repairing engine spare parts • Splicing • Repairing dinghys • Maintaining and cleaning spare yachts • Yacht deliveries

 Lay-up, at the end of the season, normally lasts for two weeks.
 During this period all the yachts are prepared for the winter.
 All shore-based staff are allocated to assist a lead crew in the winterisation of their fleet.
 You will be responsible for ensuring the correct winterisation and safe return of all fleet inventory to the store.